sandesh10n/AI_prolog/README.md

 # AI_prolog
-This is  my AI lan done in Prolog.
+This is  my AI lab done in Prolog.